menu

 South Point is a very small village located in the state of Ohio.
 With a population of 3,725 people and four associated neighborhoods, South Point is the 324th largest community in Ohio.

-South Point is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, South Point doesn't have a public transportation system that people use for their commute.

-The education level of South Point citizens is a little higher than the average for US cities and towns: 21.84% of adults in South Point have at least a bachelor's degree.
+The citizens of South Point are slightly better educated than the national average of 21.84% for all cities and towns, with 21.84% of adults in South Point having a bachelor's degree or advanced degree.

 The per capita income in South Point in 2018 was $39,687, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $158,748 for a family of four.
 However, South Point contains both very wealthy and poor people as well.